 Powerhouse Science Center - The Powerhouse Science Center offers an educational and playful place for children of all ages.
 Offered are a wide range of programs, exhibits and activities designed to provide an entertaining and inspiring look at science and technology.
 Hours of Operation: Tuesday, Thursday,Saturday & Sunday 9-4pm, Closed on Monday, Wednesday and Friday.
 Visit their website or call (970) 259-9234.Located at 1333 Camino Del Rio.

 Fish Hatchery and Wildlife Museum - Located in the North Main District at 151 E. 16th Street.
 The facility produces more than 1.3 million fish per year, and visitors can feed the fish via coin-operated dispensers.
 Allow 30 minutes.
 Bring some quarters so you can feed the fish!
 The Hatchery is open 8am-4pm daily.
-The Museum is open from May to Mid-September.
+The Museum is open Monday- Friday from 10-4pm and Sunday from11am-3pm.

 Animas History Museum - Located in the North Main District, they offer a variety of exhibits and program for all ages.
 The museum is housed in the former Animas City school building, and features an authentic restored classroom from the early 1800s.
 Located at 3065 West 2nd Avenue.
 Open Tuesday, Thursday & Saturday 10-4pm and Wednesday & Friday 1pm- 4pm.